 - Leave of Absence

-If you decided to take an approved leave of absence, for financial aid purposes, you will be considered as having withdrawn from the university.
+If you decided to take a university approved leave of absence, for financial aid purposes, you will be considered as having withdrawn from the university.
 Learn more.

 - Withdrawal From a Term